giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 2. The original version proposed by Platt without using an auxiliary cache to store prediction error;

 As in the implementation proposed by Joachims, Keerthi employed a 1<sup>st</sup> order method to select the LMs.
-But the latter avois to use an external quadratic solver to solve the optimization steps.
+However the latter avoids to use an external quadratic solver to solve the optimization steps.

 Although it might be interesting to further analyze both:
 - The impact of the cache in the SMO version proposed by Platt;
-- The performance of the Keerthi's SMO with respect to th Joachims' SMO  that use a working set with size equals 2;
+- The performance of the Keerthi's SMO with respect to the Joachims' SMO  that uses a working set with size equals 2;

-These considerations will not be taken into account in the continuation of the project;
+These considerations will not be taken into account in the continuation of the project

 The folder [Algorithms](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/Algorithm) collects all the implementations cited below: